- This event has passed.

 Learning from Europe Seminar – 15:00-17:30

 In advance of the final result, hear from senior representatives of our three European City of the Year Finalists, Leipzig, Nantes and Zurich.
 Be inspired by each city’s story of vision to transformation – covering innovations in housing, transport, governance, design and citizen participation – to world-class status.
-Details of the three speakers to be announced shortly.
+Confirmed speakers for this include Bassem Asseh, Deputy Mayor of Nantes in charge of Co-construction and Citizen Dialogue, and Theresa Kodritsch, a Representative of the Department of Urbanism and Construction for City of Leipzig.

 The Awards Ceremony – 17:30-22:00